fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 Also, I advise against using ubos and ssbos for per object/draw stuff without a plan otherwise you will end up with everything not working as you'd like because the command queue has no involvement during the reads and writes.

-As a bonus let me tell you an easy way to populate a texture array with parts of an atlas, in our case an rpg tileset.
+As a bonus let me tell you an easy way to populate a texture array with parts of an atlas, in our case a basic rpg tileset.

-Modern OpenGL comes with two generic raw memory copying functions: [`glCopyImageSubData`](http://docs.gl/gl4/glCopyImageSubData) and [`glCopyBufferSubData`](http://docs.gl/gl4/glCopyBufferSubData).
+Modern OpenGL comes with two generic memory copy functions: [`glCopyImageSubData`](http://docs.gl/gl4/glCopyImageSubData) and [`glCopyBufferSubData`](http://docs.gl/gl4/glCopyBufferSubData).
 Here we'll be dealing with [`glCopyImageSubData`](http://docs.gl/gl4/glCopyImageSubData), this function allows us to copy sections of a source image to a region of a destination image.
 We're going to take advantage of its offset and size parameters so that we can copy tiles from every location and paste them in the appropriate layers within our texture array.

+Image files loaded with [nothings](https://github.com/nothings)' [stb_image](https://github.com/nothings/stb) header library.

 Here it is:
 ```cpp